gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### ModelRule, ModelFinalizer, ModelRules removed

-These, incubating, classes formed the API being used to manage model configuration by plugins.
+These incubating classes formed the API being used to manage model configuration by plugins.
 They have been removed in favor of a different approach.

 The replacement mechanism is currently undocumented and not yet designed for public use.